Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 • You might not be responding to all requests from companies to verify donations.

-In the first case, it seems that your donor made a mistake filling out the paperwork properly.
+In the first case, it seems that your donor made a mistake in filling out the paperwork properly.
 In the other cases, it seems that the fault is yours.

 If your accounting is the problem, you might need to upgrade to a software solution, like ones that made Double the Donation’s list of the best 10 accounting software for nonprofits.